vovashkil/vovashkil.github.io/docs/aci/120-aws-cloud-foundations/w06cloudcostmanagement.md

 ## Assessment
 ### Which statement best describes data transfer between Regions?
+Options:
+* It is priced per LCU-hour.
+* The data transferred does not vary depending on the Region.
+* It requires VPC endpoints at the destination.
+* It costs the same as data transferred out to the internet.

 **Data transferred in does not vary per Region, as the transfer in cost is always 0.**

 The other options are incorrect because: